tracy-burnett/dito-frontend/README.md

 - the audio file can be played once it is loaded (and the loading timer stops), even before the waveform is completely rendered
 - the entire audio file is initially highlighted
-- the highlighted area can be adjusted in multiple ways -- you can manually change the topmost and bottommost timestamp displayed -- you can drag and drop the edges of the highlighted portion independently -- you can drag and drop the entire highlighted area to a different part of the waveform -- you can click the "clear highlight" button and then drag-select a new portion of the audio to highlight
+- the highlighted area can be adjusted in multiple ways
+- - you can manually change the topmost and bottommost timestamp displayed
+- - you can drag and drop the edges of the highlighted portion independently
+- - you can drag and drop the entire highlighted area to a different part of the waveform
+- - you can click the "clear highlight" button and then drag-select a new portion of the audio to highlight
-- you cannot listen to audio that is outside of the highlighted region (unless you adjusted the highlight away from where the audio was already playing)
+- you cannot listen to audio that is outside of the highlighted region (except in the case where you adjusted the highlight away from where the audio was already playing)
 - clicking the play button while the audio cursor is somewhere outside of the highlighted region will start playing the audio file from the beginning of the highlighted region
-- you can click anywhere on the audio waveform to move the audio cursor to the place
+- you can click anywhere on the audio waveform to move the audio cursor to that place
 - while the audio is paused, you can manually edit the "currently playing" timestamp to move the cursor to a different place
 - you can use your scrollwheel or trackpad to zoom in and out on the audio waveform.
-The cursor will always be centered while you are doing that.
+The cursor will always be centered as you are zooming in and out.